 Another designer nicely described the relationship between design and SEO as follows:

 Thus, SEO is the ongoing process of adding content and evaluating performance and getting incoming links (among other things).
 SEO is a very important process for many if not most everyone that has a web presence.
-If the client requests the need for SEO, Solia will provide a separate SEO quote based on the client’s budget and needs.
+If the client requests SEO, Solia will provide a separate SEO quote based on the client’s budget and needs.
 Optimizing the website itself for SEO purposes is referred to as “on-page” SEO.
 Enhancing rankings by ad campaigns or increasing the number of incoming links are external to the website itself, and are often called “off-page SEO.”

-Hence, on page SEO work means editing the content of one’s own website to improve search rankings.
+Hence, on-page SEO work means editing the content of one’s own website to improve search rankings.
 That could include (as just a few examples):

 - Using Alt Tags for images

 - Taking care with page titles and headings